dmrlobo2002/Schedule-a-Doc/README.md

 2. In the terminal, run `npm install --save-dev @typescript-eslint/eslint-plugin @typescript-eslint/parser`
 3. In the terminal, run `npm install react-calendar`
 4. In the terminal, run `npm start`
-5. The frontend should now be running at `http://localhost:3000/`
+5. The frontend should now be running at `http://localhost:3000/` (Make sure that there are no other processes running on that port: 3001)